 Probes used in semi-critical applications should undergo sterilization between uses whenever feasible, but high level disinfection is minimally acceptable.
-In addition, the use of a sterile sheath is recommended for every semi-critical use of the probe. -FDA 2019
+In addition, the use of a sterile sheath is recommended for every semi-critical use of the probe. -FDA 201949

-For clinical applications of a semi-critical or critical nature (e.g., intraoperative, transrectal, transvaginal, transesophageal, or biopsy procedures), labeling should recommend, when appropriate, the use of sterile, legally marketed probe sheaths. -FDA 2019
+For clinical applications of a semi-critical or critical nature (e.g., intraoperative, transrectal, transvaginal, transvaginal,

 A vaginal probe and all endocavitary probes without a probe cover are semi-critical devices because they have direct contact with mucous membranes (e.g., vagina, rectum, pharynx).
-While use of the probe cover could be considered as changing the category, this guideline proposes use of a new condom/probe cover for the probe for each patient, and because condoms/probe covers can fail, the probe also should be high-level disinfected. -CDC 2008
+While use of the probe cover could be considered as changing the category, this guideline proposes use of a new condom/probe cover for the probe for each patient, and because condoms/probe covers can fail, the probe also should be high-level disinfected. -CDC 200838